 - Establish groundwater monitoring networks based on the results of the classification analysis so as to provide a comprehensive overview of groundwater chemical and quantitative status.
 Member States are also obliged to design a monitoring programme that had to be operational by the end of 2006.

 - Set up a river basin management plan (RBMP) for each river basin district which must include a summary of pressures and impacts of human activity on groundwater status, a presentation in map form of monitoring results, a summary of the economic analysis of water use, a summary of protection programmes, control or remediation measures etc. The first RBMPs were published at the end of 2009, links to them can be found in the Commission website.
-A review is then planned by the end of 2015 and every six years thereafter.
+The updated RBMPs were due by the end of 2015 and their review is expected every six years thereafter.

 - Take into account by 2010 the principle of recovery of costs for water services, including environmental and resource costs in accordance with the polluter pays principle.

 - Establish by the end of 2009 a programme of measures for achieving WFD environmental objectives (e.g. abstraction control, prevent or control pollution measures) that would be operational by the end of 2012.
 Basic measures include, in particular, controls of groundwater extraction, controls (with prior authorization) of artificial recharge or augmentation of groundwater bodies (providing that it does not compromise the achievement of environmental objectives).
 Point source discharges and diffuse sources liable to cause pollution are also regulated under the basic measures.
 Direct discharges of pollutants into groundwater are prohibited subject to a range of provisions listed in the Article 11.
 The programme of measures has to be reviewed and if necessary updated by 2015 and every six years thereafter.